MozillaReality/WebXR-emulator-extension/README.md

 ## Configuration

-You can congifure some settings from the left top in the WebXR tab.
+You can congifure some settings from the top in the WebXR tab.

 ### Device